 There is another group within the de-churched population that has not held to a false gospel of morality, and they haven’t walked away from faith in Christ.
 These Christians have simply lost confidence in the institutional structures and programmatic trappings of the church.
 For them the institutional church is not an aid in their faith and mission.
 Rather it’s become a drain on time, resources, and energy.
 It feels like a black hole with a gravitation pull so strong that not even the light of the gospel can escape its organizational appetite.

 As I’ve traveled and encountered de-churched Christians, including some friends, I’ve found they tend to fall into three categories.
-(These are generalizations, as all categories are, but they may prove helpful.)

 1. The Relationally De-Churched